victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2017-12-13-innovation-human-productivity-and-machine-productivity.md

 ---
 layout: post
-title: "Innovation, Human Productivity, and Machine Productivity"
+title: "Innovation, Human Productivity, & Machine Productivity"
 date: 2017-12-13
 featured-img: https://media.licdn.com/media/AAIABADGAAoAAQAAAAAAAA6gAAAAJDYzNmI2YzNkLTljN2QtNDNmNS1hNDBjLTljOTFkNGNiNmRiYw.png
 ---
-# Have Tech Consumers Lost Their Power?
+## Have Tech Consumers Lost Their Power?

-This post appeared originally on my website, victorangeloblancada.github.io.

-This post was written in response to Andrew Brown's well-written and well-received post entitled, "Has the Tech World Lost its Mojo?".
-While the article was correct in pointing out that most consumer electronics nowadays are interchangeable in terms of features and specs, this is hardly a sign that the tech industry is stagnating.
+*This post was written in response to Andrew Brown's well-written and well-received post entitled, ["Has the Tech World Lost its Mojo?"](https://www.linkedin.com/pulse/has-tech-world-lost-its-mojo-andrew-brown/?trk=eml-email_feed_ecosystem_digest_01-recommended_articles-16-Unknown&midToken=AQG-qRTgNVKohA&fromEmail=fromEmail&ut=2do6KCHMEGPU01).
+While the article was correct in pointing out that most consumer electronics nowadays are interchangeable in terms of features and specs, this is hardly a sign that the tech industry is stagnating.*

-# Homogeneity Is a Sign of Competition
+## Homogeneity Is a Sign of Competition

 Economic theory states that competition arises when more than one producer is trying to sell similar, almost interchangeable, products, thus leaving price as the only differentiator.
 This allows consumers to select products based on price, thereby giving an incentive for companies to optimize their production and bring prices down.